-The recipient of the Fellowship will be given free access to OHS’s Research Library with its extensive collection of manuscripts, maps, photographs, and other resources.
-The Library holds strong collections in business and economic development, labor, arts, conservation and land use, migration, politics and government, and the activities of women and ethnic groups.
-Fellows will be in residence in the OHS Research Library for four weeks during the calendar year following the award (not necessarily in one block of time).
-A 250-word written report on the research completed will be required within a month after the Fellowship ends.
-Within a year of completing the Fellowship, recipients will submit an article based on their research for possible publication in OHS’s journal, the Oregon Historical Quarterly.
+Fellowship recipients are given access to OHS’s research library, with its vast collection of manuscripts, maps, photographs, and other resources.
+The library holds extensive collections in business and economic development, labor, arts, conservation and land use, migration, politics and government, and the activities of women and ethnic groups.
+Fellows will be in residence in OHS’s research library for four weeks during the calendar year following the award (not necessarily consecutive).

+Fellows are required to submit a 250-word written report on the research completed within a month after the fellowship ends.
+Within a year of completing the fellowship, recipients will submit an article based on their research for possible publication in OHS’s journal, the Oregon Historical Quarterly (OHQ).

-2017 Fellowship Timeline
+2023 Fellowship Timeline

-October 1, 2016: Applications due
+October 17, 2022: Applications due

-December 1, 2016: Fellowship recipients notified
+December 9, 2022: Fellowship recipients notified

-Fellowship recipient conducts research for four weeks during 2017.
+Fellowship recipient conducts research for four weeks during 2023.

 Please send the following, as separate email attachments and with the subject line “Sterling Application,” to Eliza.Canty-Jones@ohs.org by the deadline listed above:

-- Resume or c.v.
+- Resume or CV

 - Two letters of support